Product Safety Recall

 We Grow Our Cotton Organically

 Since 1996, all the virgin cotton in our line has been grown organically, without the use of harmful chemicals (and we make clothes with recycled cotton, too).
 By using organic cotton, we save water and reduce CO₂ emissions by 45% compared to conventional cotton.

 We’re Changing How We Grow Food and Fiber

-We are investing in and testing ways to improve soil health and to reduce greenhouse gas emissions to the atmosphere through Regenerative Organic practices.
+We are investing in and testing ways to improve soil health and reduce greenhouse gas emissions in the atmosphere through Regenerative Organic practices.

 We Keep Gear In Play

-The best thing we can do for the planet is to stop buying new clothes and get more use out of stuff we already own, cutting down on consumption.
-Our Worn Wear program does just that.
+The best thing we can do for the planet is to stop buying new clothes and get more use out of the stuff we already own, cutting down on consumption.
+Our Worn Wear® program does just that.

 Know How Your